andreav/swgit/doc/readme/_build/text/readme.info.txt

    * Single reference:

-        swgit inro -r <reference>
+        swgit info -r <reference>

-     By usging -r parameter, you can tell swgit info to operate on a specific reference It can be a commit, a branch, a tag.
+     By using -r parameter, you can tell swgit info to operate on a specific reference It can be a commit, a branch, a tag.

    * Nothing